xan1242/NFSMW-PS2-ICE/README.md

 It also adds the proper trigger for the Debug World Camera, so you can use that just like on a real debug build!

+NOTE: this currently only works with the NTSC-U demo build found in the 007: From Russia in Love.

 ## Installation

 1. Get [the latest build of PCSX2 Fork with Plugins here](https://github.com/ASI-Factory/PCSX2-Fork-With-Plugins/releases/tag/latest) (MSVC AVX2 build should be good for most people)